peteroupc/html3dutil/doc/MathUtil.md

 </mtable>
 </mfenced>
 </math>
-where `tx` is added to the X coordinate, `ty` is added to the Y coordinate, and `tz` is added to the Z coordinate.
+where `tx` is added to the x-coordinate, `ty` is added to the y-coordinate, and `tz` is added to the z-coordinate.
 The transformation formulas would look like:
 \*\*a&prime;\*\*<sub>_x_</sub> = 1 &#x22c5; \*\*a\*\*<sub>_x_</sub> + 0 &#x22c5; \*\*a\*\*<sub>_y_</sub> + 0 &#x22c5; \*\*a\*\*<sub>_z_</sub> + tx
 \*\*a&prime;\*\*<sub>_y_</sub> = 0 &#x22c5; \*\*a\*\*<sub>_x_</sub> + 1 &#x22c5; \*\*a\*\*<sub>_y_</sub> + 0 &#x22c5; \*\*a\*\*<sub>_z_</sub> + ty
 \*\*a&prime;\*\*<sub>_z_</sub> = 0 &#x22c5; \*\*a\*\*<sub>_x_</sub> + 0 &#x22c5; \*\*a\*\*<sub>_y_</sub> + 1 &#x22c5; \*\*a\*\*<sub>_z_</sub> + tz